-For each news picture we: 1.
-Detect faces in the images (Section 3.1).
-We confine our activities to large, reliably detected faces, of which 44,773 are found.
-2. Rectify those faces to a canonical pose (Section 3.2).
-After throwing out poorly rectified faces, this further reduces our dataset to 34,623 faces.
-3. Transform the face into a representation suitable for the assignment task (Section 3.3).
-From these 34,623 faces we confine ourselves to faces with proper names detected in their corresponding captions, leaving 30,281 faces, the final set we cluster on.
+For each news picture we:

+- (1) Detect faces in the images (Section 3.1).
+We confine our activities to large, reliably detected faces, of which 44,773 are found. - (2) Rectify those faces to a canonical pose (Section 3.2).
+After throwing out poorly rectified faces, this further reduces our dataset to 34,623 faces. - (3) Transform the face into a representation suitable for the assignment task (Section 3.3). - (4) From these 34,623 faces we confine ourselves to faces with proper names detected in their corresponding captions, leaving 30,281 faces, the final set we run our assignment procedure on and the number of faces in the dataset that we produce.